They’ll ask you to complete a Farm Financial Assessment to assess your farm’s financial position.

 You have 28 days to enter into the agreement or your payments may stop.
 Talk to your case officer as soon as possible if you need more time.

 They can also put you in touch with a Rural Financial Counsellor.
-Find out about this service on the Department of Agriculture, Water and the Environment website.
+Find out about the Rural Financial Counselling Service on the Department of Agriculture, Fisheries and Forestry website.